Rep. Lawler to Newsmax: 'Critically Important' DirecTV Restores Newsmax

 "I am hopeful they will heed the call and really finalize an agreement with Newsmax," he said.
 "It is critically important for DirecTV to work with Newsmax to come up with an agreement that works for both parties, and ensures that Newsmax is broadcast once again on DirecTV so that people from all over the country can hear opinions and news from the outlet of their choosing."

-Newsmax has reported that AT&T has lost an estimated $10 million in its stock value since dropping the network due in part to many people canceling the services offered by both companies.
+Newsmax has reported that AT&T has lost an estimated $10 billion in its stock value since dropping the network due in part to many people canceling the services offered by both companies.

 Lawler was also asked to comment on former United Nations Ambassador Nikki Haley's announcement Tuesday that she is running for president as a Republican in 2024, challenging former President Donald Trump for the nomination.